 NC - reserved model name, used with no-connect pins

-NA - used where data not available,
+NA - used where data not available

+These words can be used elsewhere in a case-sensitive manner when they comply with other rules.
+For example, these rules can be used as pin_names (except for CIRCUITCALL, which exceeds the maximum number of characters allowed under pin_name) and signal_names under the [Pin] keyword (described later in Section 5).

-To facilitate portability between operating systems, file names used in a .ibs file must only have lower case characters.
-File names should have a basename of no more than forty (40) characters followed by a period (“.”), followed by a file name extension of no more than three characters.
-The file name and extension must use characters from the set (space, “ ”, 0x20 is not included):
+File names shall have a stem of no more than sixty (60) characters followed by a period (“.”), followed by a file name extension.
+The file name and extension shall use characters from the set (space, “ ”, 0x20 is not included):

 a b c d e f g h i j k l m n o p q r s t u v w x y z

+A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 0 1 2 3 4 5 6 7 8 9 _ ^ $ ~ ! # % & - { } ) ( @ ‘ `

-The file name and extension are recommended to be lower case on systems that support such names.
+The character sequence “./” is not permitted in any reference to an IBIS file or to any other file format, effectively restricting the naming of files to those in the same directory as the referring file or a subdirectory of that directory.
+Absolute paths - those beginning with a root name or root directory - are not permitted in a reference to any file.

-A line of the file may have at most 120 characters, followed by a line termination sequence.
-The line termination sequence must be one of the following two sequences: a linefeed character or a carriage return followed by linefeed character.
+Except for .ami files, a line of the file shall have at most 1024 characters, followed by a line termination sequence.
+The line termination sequence shall be one of the following two sequences: a linefeed character or a carriage return followed by linefeed character.

 Anything following the comment character is ignored and considered a comment on that line.
 The default “|” (pipe) character can be changed by the keyword [Comment Char] to any other character.
 The [Comment Char] keyword can be used anywhere in the file as desired.